 Sorry, you must log in to save an item.

 Whether you want to get blonde hair or you’re ready to hop aboard the rainbow hair color trend, one thing’s for certain: Getting a lighter hair color will require using hair bleach.
 If you prefer to color your hair at home as opposed to visiting the salon, it’s essential to know how to bleach hair properly to achieve your desired results.
 Lucky for you, we’ve got you covered!
 Keep reading to learn the art of bleaching hair at home and how you can keep your color-treated strands looking their best for a gorgeous beauty look.

-If you’re looking to make the plunge and go blonde or try a trendy shade like rose gold hair, know that you’ll need to use a hair bleach first.
+If you’re looking to take the plunge and go blonde or try a trendy shade like rose gold hair, know that you’ll need to learn how to bleach your hair first.
 If you’re starting with a dark brown base, it could take multiple sessions for you to achieve your desired color.
 And if you want to make a seriously drastic change—like going from dark brown hair to platinum blonde—it’s always a good idea to visit a professional colorist, as this could take quite a bit of work and skill to achieve.
-That being said, you can bleach your hair at home with the right know-how.
+That being said, you can learn how to bleach your hair at home with the right know-how.
 Keep reading to learn what to do.

-Try the L'Oréal Paris EverPure Repair & Defend Shampoo and L'Oréal Paris EverPure Repair and Defend Conditioner, which are formulated with goji and can help strengthen hair and protect against daily color aggressors such as UV rays, water, and heat-styling tools.
-Once or twice a week, swap out the conditioner for a hair mask, like the L'Oréal Paris EverPure Repair Remedy Balm.
+Try the L’Oréal Paris EverPure Repair & Defend Shampoo and L’Oréal Paris EverPure Repair and Defend Conditioner, which are formulated with goji and can help strengthen hair and protect against daily color aggressors such as UV rays, water, and heat-styling tools.
+Once or twice a week, swap out the conditioner for a hair mask like the L’Oréal Paris EverPure Repair Remedy Balm.

 If your starting color was brown or red, your roots are going to begin growing in sooner rather than later.
 So, keep your bathroom stocked with bleach so that you can touch up your color whenever needed.
 Of course, if you can’t bleach your hair again straight away, you can also temporarily cover roots touch-up products.
-If you have noticeable gray roots, try the L’Oréal Paris Magic Root Cover Up or the L’Oréal Paris Magic Root Precision Pen, and for dark roots on blonde hair, pick up the L’Oréal Paris Magic Root Concealer Spray, Blondes with Dark Roots.
+If you have noticeable gray roots, try the L’Oréal Paris Magic Root Cover Up.
+For scattered grays, use the L’Oréal Paris Magic Root Precision Pen, and for dark roots on blonde hair, pick up the L’Oréal Paris Magic Root Concealer Spray, Blondes with Dark Roots.

 Remember, you don’t have to heat style your hair to rock a gorgeous ‘do.
 Try showing off your natural texture alongside your bleached hair!
-A few spritzes of the L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray and you can enhance your hair’s texture and create beachy waves without using a single heat tool.
+Add a dollop of the L’Oréal Paris Advanced Hairstyle CURVE IT Elastic Curl Mousse to your strands to create soft and bouncy curls that will go the distance.

 Can’t live without the occasional blowout?
 Just be sure to spritz on a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, before any heat styling.